Abhorrent [Audio], with Dominic Lash (double bass) and Zlatko Baracskai (modular synth).

 Wagner.wagner, for 2 performers, live electronics and video.
 World premiere by Adam de la Cour, Neil Luck and Federico Reuben, Nonclassical’s Wagner Bicentenary, The Macbeth, London, UK.

-On Violence, for piano, live electronics, computer display and sensors, commisioned by Rei Nakamura, world premiere by Rei Nakamura, Goldsmiths College, London, UK.
+On Violence [Info], for piano, live electronics, computer display and sensors, commissioned by Rei Nakamura, world premiere by Rei Nakamura, Goldsmiths College, London, UK.

 In Preparation, interdisciplinary research project and performance, with Neil Luck, Athina Vahlar, Emma Redding, Mary Ann Huslak, Susan Sentler and Sarah Chin, commissioned by IADMS (International Association for Dance Medicine & Science) conference, Washington DC, US.